cromdenne/Personal-Blog/_posts/2018-06-12-A-Jekyll-Photoblog.md

   iso: 400<br>
   ---<br>
   <br>
-  Lorem ipsum dolor sit amet.
+  This photo has an interesting story!
   </code></div><!-- /.code -->
 </div><!-- /.code-block -->

 Many of these fields are custom and not required.
-We do need an `image_path` (or similarly-named) field, but beyond that we can get creative — the metadata we use here depends on what we'd like to display in our gallery.
+We do need an `image_path` (or similarly-named) field that links back to the photo on our hosting service, but beyond that we can get creative — the metadata we use here depends on what we'd like to display in our gallery.
 I include photo EXIF data for my blog, but we can use as many or as few fields as we want.

 Outside of the file's frontmatter we can also add content.
 We could use this area for photo captions or stories.